Hardscaping Contractors in Knoxville

 What separates good hardscaping in East Tennessee

 Three local realities shape quality here.
-First, the clay: expansive red clay soil demands deeper excavation and properly compacted aggregate bases, or surfaces heave and settle.
+First, the clay: red clay soil that shrinks and swells with moisture demands deeper excavation and properly compacted aggregate bases, or surfaces heave and settle.
 Second, the slope: many Knox, Blount, and Loudon county lots fall away from the house, so terracing, steps, and retaining decisions come early in design.
 Third, the water: East Tennessee gets serious rain, and hardscape that ignores drainage sends that water toward the foundation.
 A licensed contractor solves all three in the design phase, which is exactly what the free consultation is for.

 Choosing a hardscaping contractor